cmu-odml/cmu-odml.github.io/labs/04_pruning.md

 | ------- | ------- | ------ | ------- | ------ |
 |     0   |   0.0%  |    ?    |    ?     |    ?    |

 Also take a look at your model's `named_parameters()`.
-You'll need these later (no need to put in the table).
+You will need these later (no need to put in the table).

-Unstructured magnitude pruning
+Part I: Magnitude pruning on SST2/MNIST
 ---
 First, you will perform global, unstructured magnitude (L1) pruning on the model to a sparsity level of **33%**.
 Prune just the weight parameters (not biases).
 You should be able to use the `global_unstructured` pruning method in the PyTorch prune module.